youngrichu/quicksnip/snippets/javascript/date-and-time/convert-to-unix-timestamp.md

 ---
-Title: Convert to Unix Timestamp
+title: Convert to Unix Timestamp
-Description: Converts a date to a Unix timestamp in seconds.
+description: Converts a date to a Unix timestamp in seconds.
-Author: Yugveer06
+author: Yugveer06
-Tags: javascript,date,unix,timestamp,utility
+tags: javascript,date,unix,timestamp,utility
 ---

 ```js